-The artwork and written snapshots evolved into a body of work that is both visual art and performance art.
-I call the work Flutterby--the word my father remembered during one of my visits that I used as a child to say “butterfly.”
+The artwork and written snapshots evolved into a body of work that is visual art, poetry and performance art.
+I call the work Flutterby--the word my father remembered during one of my visits that I used as a child to say "butterfly."

 He looked forward to these visits.
 In this last year of his life when his mind was not clear, he was still with me.
 This time together pulled me into him in a deep and intense way.
 It has helped me deal with his loss.

 Others who have seen and heard Flutterby say it helped them know how to be with someone who is dying in a meaningful way.
 That it opened up their mind and heart about how to share time with a loved one near the end of life.
 It helped them not feel alone.
 And to see it’s possible to still be close with this person they are losing.

 Caretakers and medical professionals say that it gave them a deeper understanding of what families go through.
 And how they too can connect with patients and support families.